summer-solutions/orm/README.md

 ## Lazy flush

 Sometimes you want to flush changes in database, but it's ok if data is flushed after some time.
-For example whne you want to save some logs in database.
+For example when you want to save some logs in database.

 ```go
 package main